gatsbyjs/gatsby/docs/docs/working-with-images.md

 If the final image is of a fixed size, optimization relies on having multiple resolutions of the image.
 If it is responsive, that is it stretches to fill a container or page, optimization relies on having different sizes of the same image.
 See the [Gatsby Image documentation for more information](/packages/gatsby-image/#two-types-of-responsive-images).

-You can also use arguments in your query to specific exact, minimum, maximum dimensions.
+You can also use arguments in your query to specify exact, minimum, and maximum dimensions.
 See the [Gatsby Image documentation for complete options](/packages/gatsby-image/#two-types-of-responsive-images).

 This example is for an image gallery where images stretch when the page is resized.
 It uses the `sizes` method and the size fragment to grab the right data to use in `gatsby-image` component and arguments to set the maximum width as 400px and maximum height as 250px.
 ```jsx